Marwan-it/support-case/Support Case.md

 *Reference*

-This website helped me geeting some ideas of questions to be asked
+This website helped me geeting some ideas of questions to be asked for the end user and got me to understand more about the problems that can cause the issue

 [Link1](https://www.forbes.com/home-improvement/internet/cant-connect-to-wifi/)

-This website helped me geeting some ideas for connection troubleshooting
+This website explains how to troubleshoot a connection and got some good explaining on what to do if the problem happened

 [Link2](https://www.pcmag.com/explainers/12-tips-to-troubleshoot-your-internet-connection)